GoogleCloudPlatform/fda-mystudies/deployment/README.md

          ```bash
          tfengine --config_path=$ENGINE_CONFIG --output_path=$GIT_ROOT/deployment/terraform
          ```
-1. Use Terraform to create the `devops` project and Terraform state bucket (if this step fails, confirm you have updated your application default credentials and that the required version of Terraform is installed), for example:
+1. Use Terraform to create the `{PREFIX}-{ENV}-devops` project and Terraform state bucket (if this step fails, confirm you have updated your application default credentials and that the required version of Terraform is installed), for example:
     ```bash
     cd $GIT_ROOT/deployment/terraform/devops
-    terraform init
-    terraform apply
+    terraform init && terraform apply
     ```
-1. Backup the state of the `devops` project to the newly created state bucket by setting the `enable_gcs_backend` flag in [`mystudies.hcl`](/deployment/mystudies.hcl) to `true` and regenerating the Terraform configs, for example:
+1. Backup the state of your `{PREFIX}-{ENV}-devops` project to the newly created state bucket by setting the `enable_gcs_backend` flag in [`mystudies.hcl`](/deployment/mystudies.hcl) to `true` and regenerating the Terraform configs, for example:
     ```bash
     sed -e 's/enable_gcs_backend = false/enable_gcs_backend = true/g' \
       -i.backup $GIT_ROOT/deployment/mystudies.hcl
     tfengine --config_path=$ENGINE_CONFIG --output_path=$GIT_ROOT/deployment/terraform
     cd $GIT_ROOT/deployment/terraform/devops
     terraform init -force-copy
     ```
-1. Open [Cloud Build](https://console.cloud.google.com/cloud-build/triggers) in your new `devops` project and [connect](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers#installing_the_cloud_build_app) your cloned GitHub repository (skip adding triggers as Terraform will create them in the next step)
+1. Open [Cloud Build](https://console.cloud.google.com/cloud-build/triggers) in your new `{PREFIX}-{ENV}-devops` project and [connect](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers#installing_the_cloud_build_app) your cloned GitHub repository (skip adding triggers as Terraform will create them in the next step)
 1. Create the CICD pipeline for your deployment (this will create the Cloud Builder triggers that will run whenever a pull request containing changes to files in `$GIT_ROOT/deployment/terraform/` is raised against the GitHub branch that you specified in [`deployment.hcl`](/deployment/deployment.hcl)), for example:
     ```bash
     cd $GIT_ROOT/deployment/terraform/cicd
-    terraform init
-    terraform apply
+    terraform init && terraform apply
     ```
 ### Deploy your platform infrastructure